-In response, I directed my command team to engage in an indepth analysis of our use-of-force policies and sought to strengthen our "duty to intervene" policy, and began the process of sunsetting the training and use of the lateral vascular neck restraint, a controversial tactic.
-I also accelerated our policy revision efforts by acquiring and adopting the Lexipol Police Policy
+In response, I directed my command team to engage in an indepth analysis of our use-of-force policies and sought to strengthen our duty to intervene policy and began the process of sunsetting the training and service of the lateral vascular neck restraint, a controversial police use-of-force tactic.
+I also accelerated our policy revision efforts by acquiring and adopting the Lexipol Police Policy Manual, a best practice, industrystandard policy manual to guide police agencies in operations that generate and maintain community trust.
+We recruited and trained a cadre of our staff members to train our department in

-Manual, a best practice, industry-standard policy manual to guide police agencies in operations that generate and maintain community trust.
-We recruited and trained a cadre of our staff members to train our department in Procedural Justice, which addresses the fairness and transparency of the policy process and decision-making.
+Procedural Justice, which addresses the fairness and transparency of the policy process and decision making.